Recovering from opioid addiction after addiction treatment is a family affair.

 When your loved one makes the brave step to enter rehab, you might be required to attend family therapy.

 Research has shown that addiction treatment programs that incorporate family therapy have higher rates of success than those that don’t.

 Family therapy views the family as an ecosystem.
 The smaller parts impact the whole unit.
 If family relationships are toxic and full of drama, this will stunt an addicted family member’s recovery.

 The family’s role in addiction is complex.
 Family members can be detrimental to a person’s ability to stay substance-free.
 Family can also help to heal their loved ones.
 Where does your family stand on this spectrum?
 In family therapy, you can examine those dynamics.

 What Happens In Family Therapy?

-Family therapy sessions can take place at the treatment center or in the family home.
+Family therapy sessions following addiction treatment can take place at the treatment center or in the family home.
 A family therapist conducts discussion and problem-solving sessions, either with the whole family or with individual family members.